Can I apply to a program before I receive approval from Mills?

 For students participating in a Mills-affiliated international visit (study abroad) or domestic visit program, federal and state sources of financial aid will transfer to assist with program costs.
 The amount of a student's federal and/or state aid available for this purpose will be determined by the M Center; federal and/or state sources of financial aid will be adjusted according to the costs of the program in keeping with federal and state regulations.
 Institutional scholarships, i.e. merit-based and need-based Mills scholarships, cannot be transferred toward the cost of a domestic visit or international visit (study abroad) program.
 Costs for travel usually are not included in published program fees and are the responsibility of the participating student.

 Yes.
 However, Mills does have a senior residency requirement, which requires students to be in attendance at Mills for the two semesters directly preceding their graduation.
-To study abroad during the first semester of your senior year you must petition to have this requirement waived.
-You can pick up a petition to the academic standing committee at the M Center.
+To study abroad during the first semester of your senior year you must petition to the Academic Standing Committee.
+You may complete this petition on the student portal.

 Yes.
 However, many programs offer their own scholarships, and many outside organizations offer scholarships for study abroad that may be applied toward summer study.
 One advantage to summer study, if you can finance it, is that you do not have to attend a Mills-affiliated program.
-However, if you need the credit for the summer program to transfer, it may be wiser to attend a Mills affiliated program in order to avoid unnecessary problems and delays.
 In order to facilitate transfer of credit from a summer program, you must fill out a Preliminary Credit Transfer before your program starts.

 Yes.
 There are not very many, but they do exist.
 The study abroad office at Mills caters mostly to undergraduates, but feel free to browse the program web sites in search of a program that fits your needs.